MicrosoftDocs/win32/desktop-src/PerfCtrs/adding-counter-names-and-descriptions-to-the-registry.md

 ## Creating a symbolic constants (.h) file

-Create a .h header file that defines constants for the offsets to the objects and counters that your provider provides.
-The constant values must be consecutive even numbers beginning with zero.
+Create a .h header file that defines constants (macros) for the offsets to the objects and counters that your provider provides.
+The .h header is used as input to **lodctr** during installation of your provider, and may also be used by the C/C++ code of your provider.

+The constant values must be consecutive, even numbers beginning with zero.
 Group the constants by objects (i.e. start each group with the object offset, then follow with the offsets of the counters for that object).

 The constants in the header determine the order in which the counters are added to the name and help text in the registry.
 The provider uses the offsets to determine which object is being queried and the index values to use when returning the data.
 For details, see [Implementing OpenPerformanceData](implementing-openperformancedata.md).